anlztrk/translit/EnglishPronunciation.md

 Besides the long/short trick, English expands its repertoire of vowel representations with digraphs.
 Quite a few of these are redundant, and there are lots of exceptions-- this, and not ch or ough, is the real weak point of English spelling.

-35. iV (that is, i plus another vowel) becomes ï@ in the initial syllable: bias, diagram = bï@s, dï@grâm.
+35. iV (that is, i plus another vowel) becomes aɪə in the initial syllable: bias, diagram = baɪəs, daɪəgɹæm.

 36. Exceptions to the following rule:

-*   Final ow is pronounced ö: slow, rainbow, overthrow.
+*   Final ow is pronounced oʊ: slow, rainbow, overthrow.
-*   oo is pronuonced ù before a k: book, crook, look.
+*   oo is pronuonced ʊ before a k: book, crook, look.
-*   ei is pronuonced ë after s: perceive, ceiling, seize.
+*   ei is pronuonced i after s: perceive, ceiling, seize.
-*   ie is pronounced ï finally: dye, necktie.
+*   ie is pronounced aɪ finally: dye, necktie.
-*   oul becomes ù before a final d.
+*   oul becomes ʊ before a final d.

 37. Make the following substitutions:

 eau

-ö
+oʊ

 ai

-ä
+eɪ

 au, aw

-ò
+ɔ

 ee

-ë
+i

 ea

-ë
+i

 ei

-ä
+eɪ

 eo

-ë@
+iə

 eu, ew

-ü
+ju

 ie

-ë
+i

 iV

-ë@
+iə

 oa

-ö
+oʊ

 oe

-ö
+oʊ

 oo